thuliteio/thulite/README.md

 # Hyas ⚡️

-> Hugo-powered Jamstack framework
+> Hugo-powered Jamstack framework for building production-ready websites

-- Hugo-powered
+- __Hugo-powered__.
+Build your multi-page website with the flexibility and speed of Hugo.
+Hyas installs Hugo locally in your project.
-- Jamstack
+- __Jamstack__.
+Build a web experience decoupled from data and business logic with the Jamstack architectural approach.
-- Community
+- __Community__.
+Contribute to Hyas code, documentation, or discussions.
+Share your ideas, or get help on Discussions.
-- Security aware
+- __Security aware__.
+Get A+ scores on Mozilla Observatory out of the box.
+Easily change the default Security Headers to suit your needs.
-- Fast by default
+- __Fast by default__.
+Get 100 scores on Google Lighthouse by default.
+Hyas removes unused css, prefetches links, and lazy loads images.
-- SEO-ready
+- __SEO-ready__.
+Use sensible defaults for structured data, open graph, and Twitter cards.
+Or easily change the SEO settings to your liking.
-- Development tools
+- __Development tools__.
+Code with confidence.
+Check styles, scripts, and markdown for errors and fix automatically or manually.
-- Bootstrap framework
+- __Bootstrap framework__.
+Build robust, flexible, and intuitive websites with Bootstrap.
+Or use any other front-end framework if you prefer.
-- Netlify-ready
+- __Netlify-ready__.
+Deploy to Netlify with sensible defaults.
+Easily use Netlify Functions, Netlify Redirects, and Netlify Headers.

 ## Prerequisites